Listen to an audio file of this tool.

 - Monitor their activities.
 Before they go out, be sure you know where they are going, who they’ll be with, and how they are getting there.
 Verify when they’ll be home.
 Offer the ride home.
 And when they get home, be there to greet, hug, and discreetly check their breath.

-- Recognize effort by using “I notice…” statements like: “I notice how you called me when you were uncomfortable.
+- Recognize effort by using “I notice…” statements like, “I notice how you called me when you were uncomfortable.
 That’s taking responsibility!”

 - Stay engaged.
 Be ready to talk when your teen is eager.
 It can feel like their willingness to talk comes at the most inopportune moments.
 Remember that these are precious windows of opportunity for you to learn about what’s going on in their lives and offer support.

 - Apply logical consequences when needed.
 Logical consequences should come soon after the negative behavior and need to be provided in a way that maintains a healthy relationship.
 Rather than punishment, a consequence is about supporting the learning process.
-First, get your own emotions in check.
-Not only is this good modeling, when your emotions are in check you are able to provide logical consequences that fit the behavior.
+First, get your own feelings in check.
+Not only is this good modeling, when your feelings are in check you are able to provide logical consequences that fit the behavior.
 Second, invite your teen into a discussion about the expectations established in Step 2 about the rules on which your family agreed.
 Third, if you feel that your teen is not holding up their end of the bargain (unless it is a matter of them not knowing how), then apply a logical consequence as a teachable moment.

 Don’t create a situation where your rules are so tight, strict, and inflexible that you invite your teen’s rebellion.
 Show that you value their opinions and are reasonable.
 Learn together about the risks so that you are revisiting rules as a team.
 Teens need to understand (and review, at times) the importance of rules and why they are reasonable.